omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 makemakeOptions (P):: makemake options, as "folder1:options1,folder2:options2,...".
-                      The wizard will automatically configure the C++ project with the given options. requiresCPlusPlus (P):: If true, the wizard requires the "support C++ option" during the project creation.
+                      The wizard will automatically configure the C++ project with the given options. requiresCPlusPlus (P):: If true, the wizard requires the "support C\++ option" during the project creation.
                         If any of the `sourceFolders, makemakeOptions` are present or `withCplusplusSupport=true`, the template will be displayed only if the "support C++ option" option was set on the first page of the project wizard.